Frequently Asked Questions asked by those thinking about using Guide

 Can I use Guide charts and data in my Web site and/or printed publications?

 Yes.
-There are no restrictions on the use of Guide charts.
-(Most people do include links back to this Web site, or mention that Guide was used to make the charts.)
-Basically, your use of such charts is regarded as a sort of "free advertising" for Guide.
-If anything, such use is encouraged.
+There are no restrictions on the use of Guide charts, or other data (such as ephemerides, lists of lunar phases, and so forth) created with Guide.
+(Most people do include links back to this Web site, or mention that Guide was used to make the charts; this is always appreciated!)
+Since such use is essentially "free advertising" for Guide, it is much to be encouraged.

 If you post Guide charts on your Web site, please e-mail the URL to me.
 At some point, I would like to create a list of links to such charts, to provide examples of how people actually use Guide.